Employment problems affect people’s livelihoods and reputation. This can lead to huge amounts of stress to you and your family.

-Employers also need to ensure that they have followed the correct collaborative process in arriving at their decision to make you redundant.
+Employers also need to ensure that they have followed the correct collaborative process in arriving at their decision to make your position redundant.
 Your employment contract may have a set procedure and compensation provisions.
 However, there is no requirement to have any minimum compensation.

-If you think that the redundancy is not genuine or that your employer is not following the correct procedure, you may have a personal grievance, so we urge you to contact us.
+If you think that a redundancy or restructure is not genuine or that your employer is not following the correct process, you may have a personal grievance, so we urge you to contact us.

-The law requires you to file a claim for a personal grievance within 90 days so you need to act quickly to get the best advice.
-Contact Shine Lawyers NZ today.
+The law requires you to file a claim for a personal grievance within 90 days, so you need to act quickly.

-Employers are increasingly using Contractors or “outsourcing” to fill the roles typically occupied by employees.
+Employers are increasingly using contractors or outsourcing to fill the roles typically occupied by employees.
 This is done to cut costs, provide flexibility and employ experts for specific projects.
-A Contract for Service does not have the same protections as a Contract of Service therefore you need to get advice as to the genuine nature of the arrangement.
-Entering a sham contracting arrangement put the employee at high risk of financial penalties.
+A Contract for Service does not have the same protections as an Employment Agreement therefore you need to get advice as to the genuine nature of the arrangement.
+Entering a sham contracting arrangement puts the employee at high risk of financial penalties.
 We can help you evaluate the true nature of the arrangement, either before you enter into an agreement, or if there is a dispute.

 Employers have a duty to act in good faith.
 This applies to the reason for your dismissal and the process that they follow.
 If the dismissal is unjustified then you have an opportunity to make a Personal Grievance claim.
 This can lead to your reinstatement, and/or financial reimbursement and compensation.

 Disciplinary meetings can raise serious issues for employees.
-If there is an allegation of serious misconduct against you this can ultimately lead to you being terminated.
+If there is an allegation of serious misconduct against you this could lead to your employment being terminated.
 The employer must follow a set procedure and give you advanced notice of any allegations against you.

 Employers routinely monitor employee performance.
 When there is a perceived issue with performance, employers can initiate a performance management process or performance improvement plan (PIP).
-Failure to meet the performance plan objectives can lead to termination.
+Failure to meet the performance plan objectives can lead to termination of employment.

 This can be a very stressful process for employees.
-It is important to review the rationale and process the employer is following.
+It’s important to review the rationale and process that the employer is following.

 If you have been made aware of a performance management process or performance improvement plan, we can help you through this process.

 Employers sometimes use their position of power to take advantage of employees.
-This can be in the form of:
+This can be in many ways:

 - Issues relating to sick leave